juniorsundarCasual/TGT/vault/volume-5.chapter-364.md

 "There was a new merchant who came along with the usual caravan," the man responded.
 "He drew a large crowd.
 Made it tough to get close to the others."

 "What was it about?"
-The elderly man asked from a corner in the house.
+The elderly man asked from a corner of the house.

 "Shady business, if you ask me," the man answered.
 "He's looking for blind kids to turn into mages."